takuseno/tensor-bridge/README.md

 ```

 :warning: Currently, this repository is under active development.
 Espeically, transfer between different layout of tensors are not implemented yet.
 I recommend to try `copy_tensor_with_assertion` before starting experiments. `copy_tensor_with_assertion` will raise an error if copy doesn't work.
-If `copy_tensor_with_assertion` raises an error, you need to force the tensor contiguous:
+If `copy_tensor_with_assertion` raises an error, you need to force the tensor to be contiguous:
 ```py
 # PyTorch example